-As highlighted in the chapter introduction, interactions with Large Language Models (LLMs) are frequently the most significant contributors to both latency and operational cost in LangChain applications.
+Interactions with Large Language Models (LLMs) are frequently the most significant contributors to both latency and operational cost in LangChain applications.
 Optimizing these interactions is therefore a primary focus when preparing for production deployment.
-This section details several practical techniques to make LLM calls more efficient.
+Several practical techniques to make LLM calls more efficient are detailed here.

 Many LLM applications encounter repetitive requests or sub-requests.
 Executing the same LLM call multiple times for identical inputs is wasteful in terms of both time and money (API costs).
 Caching provides a straightforward mechanism to store and reuse previous LLM responses.